mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ```

 !!! note "Info"
-    This representation may not provide the most accurate portrayal of the generator's power output behavior.
-In reality, there is a tradeoff between the active and reactive power outputs of the generators, and JuliaGrid has the capability to integrate this tradeoff into the optimization model.
-For more details, please refer to the tutorial on [Power Capability Constraints](@ref ACPowerCapabilityConstraintsTutorials).
+    This representation may not fully capture the generator's power output behavior due to the tradeoff between active and reactive power outputs.
+JuliaGrid can incorporate this tradeoff in its optimization model.
+For more information, see the tutorial on [Power Capability Constraints](@ref ACPowerCapabilityConstraintsTutorials).

 ---

 ##### Power Piecewise Constraints
 In the context of cost modelling, the `piecewise` field acts as a reference to the inequality constraints associated with linear piecewise cost functions.
 These constraints are established using the [`cost!`](@ref cost!) function, with `active = 1` or `reactive = 1` specified when working with linear piecewise cost functions that consist of multiple segments.

 In our example, only the active power cost of `Generator 2` is modelled as a linear piecewise function with two segments, and JuliaGrid takes care of setting up the appropriate inequality constraints for each segment:
 ```@repl ACOptimalPowerFlow
 print(system.generator.label, analysis.method.constraint.piecewise.active)
 ```